İnayet Giray

-Inayet Giray (1597–1637, reigned 1635–1637) (Crimean: عنایت كراى; Turkish: İnayet Giray) was for two years khan of the Crimean Khanate.
+Inayet Giray (1597–1637, reigned 1635–1637) was for two years khan of the Crimean Khanate.
 He was removed and executed by the Turks because he could not make the Crimeans fight in Persia.
 His conflict with the Turks was unusually violent.

 Ancestry and early life

 He was a son of Gazi II Giray (1588–1608).
 Gazi's sons were, at least, Tokhtamyş, Sefer, Inayet, Husam, Saadet and Aivaz.
 When Gazi died he appointed his son Toqtamış Giray as khan.
 The Turks rejected this and appointed Selâmet I Giray (1608–1610).
 Tokhtamysh and his brother Sefer were killed by Selyamet's men.
 The remaining brothers, Inayet, Husam, Saadet and Aivaz were sent to Turkey for safety.
 Members of the Giray family living in Turkey were potential replacements if the Turks chose to remove the ruling khan.

 Selyamet was followed by Janibek in 1610, Mehmed III Giray in 1623, and Janibek again in 1628.
 In 1635 Janibek was removed by the Turks.
 Inayet was chosen as his replacement with the support of Khan Temir.
 He promised to lead the Crimean army against Persia.